MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/secure-score-dashboard.md

 * Turn on  Microsoft Defender AG on compatible machines
 * Turn on managed mode

 For more information, see [Microsoft Defender Application Guard overview](../windows-defender-application-guard/wd-app-guard-overview.md).

 ### Windows Defender SmartScreen optimization

 A well-configured machine complies to a minimum baseline configuration setting.
-This tile shows you a list of actions to apply on endpoints to meet the minimum baseline configuration setting for Windows Defender SmartScreen.
+This tile shows you a list of actions to apply on endpoints to meet the minimum baseline configuration setting for Microsoft Defender SmartScreen.

 > [!WARNING]
-> Data collected by Windows Defender SmartScreen might be stored and processed outside of the storage location you have selected for your Microsoft Defender ATP data.
+> Data collected by Microsoft Defender SmartScreen might be stored and processed outside of the storage location you have selected for your Microsoft Defender ATP data.

 > [!IMPORTANT]
 > This security control is only applicable for machines with Windows 10, version 1709 or later.